-Social characteristics related to social norms and conventions:
+The Fund promotes the following social characteristics related to social norms and conventions:

-- (i) avoiding specific investment in business activities with adverse health and social impacts including tobacco, nuclear weapons, civilian firearms, controversial weapons, conventional weapons, and for-profit prisons; and - (ii) human rights, labour rights, supply chain and anti-bribery and corruption as set out in the principles of the UN Global Compact.
+- i. avoiding specific investment in business activities with adverse health and social impacts including tobacco, nuclear weapons, civilian firearms, controversial weapons, conventional weapons, forprofit prisons, gambling, adult entertainment; and - ii. human rights, labour rights, supply chain and anti-bribery and corruption as set out in the principles of the UN Global Compact.

-Further information on the methodology and specific parameters of the Index that the Fund tracks can be found here.
+Further information on the methodology and specific parameters of the Index that the Fund tracks can be found here: www.msci.com/index/methodology/latest/PABPlusSelCust